mangopy/tool-retrieval-benchmark/README.md

 ## Todo
 - [ ] The model checkpoint is uploading.
 Please wait from just few hours.
-- [ ] More details examples will be added to make the evaluation on our ToolRet benchmark more easier.
+- [ ] More detailed examples will be added to make the evaluation on our ToolRet benchmark more easier.

 ## Citation
 This work